Colombia

 Find cheap flights to Buenaventura here

-Traveling to Bahía Málaga National Park is a sensory experience in the heart of Colombia’s Pacific coast, perfect for couples and families seeking adventure while exploring one of the most biodiverse ecosystems on the planet.
+Visiting Bahía Málaga National Park is a sensory experience in the heart of the Colombian Pacific, ideal for couples or families seeking adventure while exploring one of the country’s most biodiverse ecosystems.

-This 4-day tour includes round-trip transportation from Buenaventura’s pier, hotel accommodation with a pool and ocean-view terrace, meals, a whale-watching tour, an ecological excursion through estuaries and mangroves, a trip to Las Sierpes and Tres Marías waterfalls, a guide, and insurance.
+The excursion includes round-trip transportation from the Buenaventura pier, accommodation in a hotel with a pool and ocean view, full meals, an ecological tour through estuaries and mangroves, a local guide, and travel insurance.

 2. Nuquí: best places to see whales in Colombia